How to Start a Blog That Makes $9,000/Month: My Proven Method

 If you want to create and sell a course, Teachable is your best bet, they also have a free plan.

-While if you have an e-book, you can use Gumroad.
+While if you have an e-book or any other digital product, you can use Gumroad.

 A good idea is to give your product visibility by placing a widget or a link to it in the sidebar of your blog.